b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 We can clutch our respective pearls at this idea, but... wait until you read about the latter succession of prophets.
 Brigham Young, John Taylor, Wilford Woodruff, Lorenzo Snow, et al were very much into polygamy, and were not discreet about it being sexual.

 This presents a problem.
 The Brighamite sect of Mormonism leaned pretty hard into polygamy, and I think a lot of that can be ascribed to the titular leader of that branch, Young himself.
 I'll have some [[Succession Crisis|more notes on the succession crisis]] written in the future, but as I understand it, part of that change in leadership included retrofitting some of Smith's documents to support Brigham's ideologies, including polygamy.
-Say what you will in Joseph's defense, but Brigham took it to the nth level, and his branch of Mormonism is what has survived the centuries to be known today at the Church of Jesus Christ of Latter-day Saints.
+Say what you will in Joseph's defense, but Brigham took it to the nth level, and his polygamous branch of Mormonism is what has survived the centuries to be known today at the Church of Jesus Christ of Latter-day Saints.

-Smith had some polygamous involvement, and has had plenty of slander thrown at him— some founded, some unfounded.
+Smith had some polygamous escapades, and has had plenty of slander thrown at him— some founded, some unfounded.
 Brigham Young and subsequent church leaders were much, much worse.

 ## Building up population
 Are you sure?
 I’ve encountered many insistent explanations that when Joseph Smith practiced polygamy, there was no boinking involved.

 If Polygamy was just about building up population, wouldn’t you think there would be record of Adam having [multiple “Eve’s”](https://en.wikipedia.org/wiki/Lilith)?
 That’s when human population was lowest, and to carry out God’s purposes if giving us all physical bodies, expediting that process would require more than one woman.
 Plenty of souls had human bodies in 1830, but still, LDS church leaders needed to be blessed with multiple wives. **Don’t tell me it was to build population.**

 Brigham Young did teach that Adam had multiple wives, which detail was omitted from Genesis and Pearl of Great Price, and temple ceremonies.
+Why?
+That would be a pretty convincing precedent to be restored.
 Can both be true?

 Polygamy being only about population can likely be traced to Jacob 2:30:

-> “For if I will, saith the Lord of Hosts, raise up seed unto me, I will command my people; otherwise they shall hearken unto these things.”
+> *For if I will, saith the Lord of Hosts, raise up seed unto me, I will command my people; otherwise they shall hearken unto these things.*

 Don’t exclude verse 27, though:

-> “Wherefore, my brethren, hear me, and hearken to the word of the Lord: For there shall not any man among you have save it be one wife; and concubines he shall have none;”
+> *Wherefore, my brethren, hear me, and hearken to the word of the Lord: For there shall not any man among you have save it be one wife; and concubines he shall have none;*

 ---